aegiz/twitterwords/README.md

 ##TODO :

-- create a script which is querying google looking for "@auser" occurences
+- create a script which is getting how many tweets have been posted by a user and when he registered
-- find the list of names
+- See if there is a correlation with the number of new subscribers in Twitter.